 The LCA model was created with the support of LCA for Expert v.
-10.8.0.14 software and MLC Database version 2023.2.
+10.8.0.14 software and Database MLC version 2023.2.

-Primary aluminum production datasets from Aluminum Association (AA) and from International Aluminum Institute (IAI) have been used to represent the primary ingots purchased in Canada (IAI).
-The resulting carbon intensity associated to the primary ingot mix entering the plant is reported in Table 7.
+Primary aluminum production datasets from Aluminum Association (AA) and from International Alumiunium Institute (IAI) have been used to represent the primary ingots purchased Canada (CA - IAI).
+The resulting carbon intensity associated with the primary ingot mix entering the plant is reported in Table 7.

-The aluminum datasets used in the study are the most recent ones released by industry association (IAI).
+The aluminum datasets used in the study are the most recent versions released by industry associations (AA, IAI).

 Table 7.
-Data source, origin and carbon intensity of primary aluminum
+Data source, origin, and carbon intensity of primary aluminum

-DATASETS USED IN THE CALCULATION CARBON INTENSITY OF ELECTRICITY (KG CO 2 /kWH) WEIGHTED AVERAGE POWER MIX (%) GEOGRAPHIC ORIGIN CA: Primary Aluminum Ingot (IAI) 1.53E-02 100% - Hydro Canada
+DATASETS USED IN THE CALCULATION WEIGHTED AVERAGE POWER MIX (%) GEOGRAPHIC ORIGIN CA: primary aluminum ingot (IAI) 1.53E-02 Hydro 100% Canada